Rocky Vista University College of Osteopathic Medicine (RVUCOM)

 - Third and fourth-year students are placed at one of our regional centers throughout the state and region to ensure continuity and coordination of clinical education within RVU's vast and growing clinical training network.
 The competency-based curriculum is designed to fulfill our mission of training students who are competent and ready to enter graduate medical education and training, with an emphasis on preparing students to become primary care physicians.

 - RVUCOM has a dedicated faculty; established affiliations with medical centers, hospitals and health care systems; a structured and supported rural medicine program; and a mission to educate the finest osteopathic physicians possible.

 Dual Degree / Concurrent Programs

-Preparatory Programs Master of Science in Biomedical Sciences (MSBS)
+Master of Science in Biomedical Sciences (MSBS) (Colorado location only)

 The MSBS is a nine-month (30 semester hours) degree program designed to strengthen the academic background of qualified applicants who are seeking acceptance into graduate health programs, such as medical, veterinary, dental, physician assistant, or other professional programs.
 The MSBS currently offers a core curriculum in the Biomedical Sciences designed to prepare students to enter professional education and/or advanced degree programs in the biomedical disciplines.
 The MSBS aims at enhancing the student's academic record and competitiveness of his or her candidacy for a professional or graduate degree.

-Special Programs Utah Rural Health Scholars Early Acceptance Program
+Utah Rural Health Scholars Early Acceptance Program (Utah location only)

 RVUCOM has an agreement with the Utah Rural Health Scholars Program to offer an early acceptance to exceptional candidates in the Rural Health Scholars Program at Southern Utah University and Dixie State University.